top of page

 • a clinical protocol

-• a training program
+• a training or supervision program

-• a certification pathway
+• a certification or credentialing pathway

 Contact

 Clinicians or researchers with academic or research-related inquiries may contact the author using the information provided on this site.
-Inquiries are reviewed selectively, and responses may be limited based on scope, relevance, and availability.
+Inquiries are reviewed selectively, and responses may be limited based on relevance, scope, and availability.

 © 2025 SIPResearch.org